 Sprit's-producer of Absolut Vodka-sale to French beverage company

-listed on three different exchanges in London, Prague, and Warsaw
+on three different exchanges in London, Prague, and Warsaw and

-and raised a staggering £1.3 billion-the largest European IPO
+raised a staggering £1.3 billion-the largest European IPO at the

 Dechert was also one of the first US firms to

 expand internationally, opening a European office in Brussels in

 1968, followed by a London office four years later.
 The firm